Please note that the same article cannot be published both in the conference proceedings and in a journal.

 All articles must be written in English.
 If English is not your first language, please ask an English-speaking colleague to proofread your article.

 The title of the article should contain no abbreviations or acronyms.
 The title should be followed by the author’s name, affiliation and E-mail contact.

-Approximately 5-10 key words (words or phrases) suitable for indexing and on-line search purposes should be supplied.
+Approximately 5-10 JEL classification key words (words or phrases) suitable for indexing and on-line search purposes should be supplied.
 Keywords field should contain all the essential words or phrases of the title and of the abstract.
 Do not use brackets in the keywords field.

-Use the Microsoft Word table function to create tables; please do not use any lines.
-Tables and figures should be located in the text and numbered sequentially using Arabic numerals, i.e., Table 1 or Figure 1.
+Use the Microsoft Word table function to create tables.
+Tables and figures should be located in the text and numbered sequentially using Arabic numerals, i.e., Table 1 and Figure 1.
 Please prepare all figures, especially line diagrams, to the highest possible standards.
 Bear in mind that lettering may be reduced in size by a factor of 2 or 3, and that fine lines may disappear.
-Figures, tables and pictures should have title above and source below.

-References should be cited in the text according to the Harvard reference system, that is, use the last name of the author(s), the date of publication and, following quoted material, the page references, i.e. (Smith, 1776, p.
-33).
-More details: http://www.staffs.ac.uk/assets/harvard_quick_guide_tcm44-47797.pdf.
+References should be cited in the text according to the Harvard reference system, that is, use the last name of the author(s), the date of publication and, following quoted material, the page references.
 The reference list should include every work cited in the text.
 Please ensure that dates, spelling and title used in the text are consistent with those listed in the References.
 References should be arranged alphabetically.